 Our management will have broad discretion as to the application of the net proceeds from this offering.
-Our management may, among other possible uses of proceeds, use proceeds to finance clinical trials of products we are developing, to finance our research and develop programs, to acquire one or more businesses or new business assets, and for general working capital, and we may invest proceeds in one or more of our existing subsidiaries, or in any new subsidiaries that we may form.
+Our management may, among other possible uses of proceeds, use proceeds to fund clinical trials of products we are developing, to finance our research and develop programs, to acquire one or more businesses or new business assets, and for general working capital, and we may invest proceeds in one or more of our existing subsidiaries or affiliates, or in any new subsidiaries that we may form, or new entities we may become affiliated with.
 We may use the proceeds for purposes that are not contemplated at the time of the offering.
 All of these potential uses of proceeds involve risks and may not improve the performance or prospects of our business or the business or prospects of our subsidiaries, and may not increase the market value of our shares of common stock.